hexaxsoftwares/houx.js/README.md

 It also follows the common javascript  forloop structure.
 Destructuring of arrays and object are also allowed.
-Array destruct extends to Set,Array and the Hexax builtin Tuple.
+Array destruct extends to Set,Array and the Houx builtin Tuple.

 ###### Accepted constructs
 ```javascript